 Insulate pipes in all other unheated areas as well, such as crawl spaces, basement, attic, and garage.
 Fix the source of any drafts (such as near cables, dryer vents, bathroom fan vents, windows) and insulate pipes at risk.

 Before winter, close the water shut-off valve inside your home that provides water to outside spigots, and then drain each line by opening its spigot until it no longer drips.
-Close the spigot.
+The, close the spigot.

 HOW TO KEEP PIPES FROM FREEZING IN SUBFREEZING TEMPERATURES